Author: Alexander Salvatierra

 The first thing that struck me was the near-archival row upon row of wine, vermouth and spirit bottles that line each wall.
 A few wine casks sit at the ready, to be served at a moment’s notice.

 Emilio the owner tells me that the place has stood as is since the early 1970s.
-I feel as though I’ve been dropped into a Spanish grandma’s kitchen and cellar, with Andalusian paraphernalia and a dusty wine bottles in her reach.
+I feel as though I’ve been dropped into an abuela’s kitchen and cellar, with Andalusian paraphernalia and dusty wine bottles in her reach.
 Even the traditionally patterned wallpaper harks back to the stiff designs of the latter-day dictatorship.

 Emilio is stood casually behind the bar, chatting with his middle-aged patrons.
 As I glance around, taking in all of my surroundings, I overhear the other men question his knowledge of the assassination of Julius Caesar and the historical context, and prod him further saying that he has let me wander around without asking for my order.